ggf84/python-tutorial/README.md

-# Welcome to our Python Tutorial for Beginners
+# Welcome to Python Tutorial for Beginners

-This page is a collaborative effort in order to help students at IF-UFRGS to get started learning Python.
+This series of tutorials is a collaborative effort taking place at IF-UFRGS, Brazil.
+Our main goal is to help undergrad students to learn Python programming.

-**Note:** Please bear in mind this is a work in progress and most of the tutorials are still unfinished and unorganized.
+**Note:** Please bear in mind this is a work in progress and most of the tutorials are still unfinished and/or unorganized.

 ## Table of Contents